There's so much talk going around right now about productivity.

 Second, what you get and how you perceive what you get are different things.
 A person's income level may be considered high for him, but for you, maybe not so much.
 Or a business' current target may be in the million dollar range but for your business, this could be too low already since you've reached that target five years ago.

-The point is that what you get (aka the outcome or result you're aiming for) is entirely relative from one person or organization to another.
+The point is that what you get (aka the outcome you're aiming for) is entirely relative from one person or organization to another.
 Does this sound familiar?
 It should because it's what we humans refer to as goals.

 What You Put In